 In a four-stroke engine, each cylinder fires once upon every two turns of the crankshaft.
 Hence, in an n-cylinder engine, the cylinders fire at angles if we set our coordinate system such that angle 0 coincides with the ignition TDC of cylinder 1.
-Here, i is the number of the cylinder in the firing sequence and φ is the ignition angle relative to TDC.
-Given a four-cylinder engine, we thus have to fire the spark i (i = 1...4) at "times" (i.e., angles)
+Here, i is the firing sequence element number and φ is the ignition angle relative to TDC.
+Given a four-cylinder engine with the firing sequence 1, 2, 4, 3, we thus have to fire the sparks of for the cylinders $i = 1 \dots 4$ at "times" (i.e., angles)